Alabama Court Records

 The Alabama State Prison System

-The Alabama Department of Corrections has oversight over all incarceration centers within the state’s jurisdiction.
-The ADC operates a headquarters in Montgomery and runs a system that combines penal justice and reformation.
+The Alabama Department of Corrections oversees incarceration centers within the state’s jurisdiction.
+The ADC has a headquarters in Montgomery and operates a system that combines penal justice and reformation.
 The prison system’s primary objectives are to serve justice, safeguard the community, and reform individuals found guilty of criminal activity.
 These objectives form the basis for sentences, levels of security, parole, probation, community service, and so on.

 What is the Difference Between Jail and Prison in Alabama?

-The term ‘jail’ and ‘prison’ are used interchangeably in everyday language, but they mean different things.
+The terms ‘jail’ and ‘prison’ are used interchangeably in everyday language, but they mean different things.
 In Alabama, a jail is a confinement facility that houses persons serving short sentences and those in temporary custody.
 Prisons house criminals who have been given lengthy sentences of usually more than a year.
 Additionally, county governments manage jails in Alabama—however, federal prisons and county jails typically operate independently of each other.
-Summarily, prisons serve individuals that have received sentences based on convictions in the court of law, and jails serve to house persons convicted of misdemeanors or guilty of violating probation—they also help to hold persons awaiting trial.
+In summary, prisons serve individuals who have received sentences based on convictions in the court of law, and jails serve to house persons convicted of misdemeanors or guilty of violating probation.
+They also help to hold persons awaiting trial.

 Currently, there are 14 major prison facilities and 12 Community work centers in Alabama: